grnet/apella-app/README.md

 ```
 1234567890
 ```
 * Create an `apella.log` file.
-The default path for it is `/var/lib/apella/apella.log`.
+The default path for it is `/var/log/apella/apella.log`.
 The path can be overriden by setting the `APELLA_LOGFILE` shell variable.
 * Create a data folder for the uploaded files and sent emails.
 The default path for it is `/var/lib/apella/data`.
 The path can be overriden by setting the `APELLA_DATA_DIR` shell variable.
 * The service also expects a resources directory at `/usr/lib/apella/resources`.
 Those resources can be found in the resources directory in the root folder of the repo.
 The path can be overriden by setting the `APELLA_RESOURCES_DIR` shell variable.

 #### Database initialization

-* Initialize database and run the migrations
+* Initialize database
 ```
-$ python manage.py makemigrations apella
 $ python manage.py migrate
 ```

-#### Adding dummy data
+#### Adding dummy data (Optional)

-* If you would like to add dummy data to the database you should first create a filename named `users.json` and add the following data (format is username: password):
+* Before adding data you may alter the passwords of the users that will be created.
+To do so, create a json file with the passwords and set the `APELLA_PASSWORD_FROM_JSON` environment variable to point to it.
+An example file is `passwords.json` in the `resources` directory.
+The default username-password combinations are listed below:
 ```
-{
 "helpdeskadmin": "12345",
 "helpdeskuser": "12345",
 "manager": "12345",
 "assistant": "12345",
 "candidate": "12345",
 "professor": "12345",
 "committee": "12345",
 "assistant2": "12345",
 "manager2": "12345",
 "assistant2": "12345",
 "assistant3": "12345"
-}
 ```
-* Then run the following commands (changing the path):
+* To add dummy data to the database run the following command.
 ```
-$ export APELLA_PASSWORD_FROM_JSON=/PATH/TO/users.json
-$ python run_transcript.py trascript.json
+$ python run_transcript.py transcript.json
 ```

 #### Running the server